pybites/pytest-tips/README.md

     - `test_hang.py`: Demonstrates using `pytest.mark.timeout` and `pytest.mark.xfail` to handle and expect timeouts.

 5. **Detailed Setup/Teardown Info with `--setup-show`**
-    - `test_fixtures.py`: Shows how to use `--setup-show` to get detailed information about fixture setup and teardown.
+    - `conftest.py` and `test_scope.py`: Shows how to use `--setup-show` to get detailed information about fixture setup and teardown, demonstrating both module and function scope.

 ## Running the Tests